Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         val x = u.a

-The field names may be identifiers or natural numbers expressed as decimal.
-When all fields are numbers and starts at zero and increase one by one, a flat tuple may be used instead.
+The field names may be identifiers or natural numbers, the latter expressed as decimal.
+When all field names are numbers and starts at zero then increasing one by one, a flat tuple may be used instead.
 A flat tuple is a special case of flat record.
 See also `ATLPAREN_EXP`.

 Example:

-        typedef t = @{1=int, 2=int, a=int, b=int}
+        typedef t = @{1=int, a=int}
         extern val v:t
         val x = v.a
         val y = v.1